Muhammad-Armghan-Abbas/Armaghan/README.md

 I'm [Armghan], a software developer passionate about creating awesome projects!

-- 🔭 I’m currently working at BH-Group
+- 🔭 I’m currently working as freelancer
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on PVX
 - 📝 Let's connect on LinkedIn https://www.linkedin.com/in/m-armghan-abbas/